Operational Coordination Structure

 4. The MSO and DSO conjointly manage their respective sides of the Transmission-Distribution Interfaces (TDI) due to the growing dependence on Energy Resources located on both sides of the TDI.

-5. Aggregators orchestrate contracted Distributed Energy Resources (DER/CER) in response to the various market structures for procuring the Electric Products required by different Tiers/Layers of the system.
+5. Aggregators orchestrate contracted Distributed Energy Resources (DER) in response to the various market structures for procuring the Electric Products required by different Tiers/Layers of the system.

 Advanced Operational Coordination models are ultimately required to enable the transition to a more holistic Transmission-Distribution-Customer (TDC) model of system coordination.